So you’re looking for the best tankless hot water heater?

 This particular model goes as far as saving you money even as you use it.

-But does the fact that the IR245 POU water heater comes cheap mean that you get less quality service and performance?
+But does the fact that the IR245 POU device comes cheap mean that you get less quality service and performance?

 Let’s find out right away what we can expect from the features: